 - Flicker-free, blue light output

 It is suitable for daily tasks on a big screen, along with part-time video editing.
 Since it doesn’t have an Nvidia Gsync or AMD free-sync option, it is not compatible with high-performance editing or gaming.
 Find the top 32-inch monitors here.

 4. LG 22MP68VQ – Economical FHD monitor for video editing

 22MP68VQ is an IPS LED monitor that comes with neo blade technology, which provides an immersive visual experience.
-It has a 99% SRGB colour response, which renders the visual most realistic.
+It has a 99% SRGB color response, which renders the visual most realistic.
 Along with all the regular LG features, it has two more extra features-

 This mode allows you to watch a video in a floating window while working on a regular screen.